 - Pleading not guilty sets the stage for your defense, allowing you to contest the evidence and fight the charges.

 Your plea is a crucial part of your legal strategy.
-Discussing your options with your attorney before the arraignment ensures you make the best choice.
+Discussing your options with your attorney before the Nevada arraignment ensures you make the best choice.

 Setting Bail and Release Conditions